Luke Raley Player Props: Rays vs. Pirates

 Luke Raley At The Plate

-- Raley is batting .226 with three doubles, seven home runs and four walks.
+- Raley is batting .227 with four doubles, seven home runs and four walks.

-- He has gone deep in five games this season (23.8%), leaving the park in 10% of his trips to the dish.
+- He has hit a home run in five games this season (22.7%), homering in 9.5% of his trips to the plate.

-- In 33.3% of his games this season, Raley has had at least one RBI.
-He's picked up more than one in 23.8% and driven in three or more of his team's runs in three contests.

-- He has scored in 28.6% of his games this season, with two or more runs scored in 14.3%.
+- Raley has picked up an RBI in eight games this season (36.4%), with two or more RBI in five of those contests (22.7%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.